 Parameters Related to Logging in PostgreSQL

-The parameters can be set from the postgresql.conf file or on the server command line.
-Some of the parameters that are used for the log management system are displayed below:
+You have the option to set the parameters either in the postgresql.conf file or on the server command line.
+Below, we have listed some of the parameters used for the log management system:

 1. Parameter log_destination(string)

-PostgreSQL, a log management system, allows us to store the logs in many ways, such as stderr, csvlog, event logging(only in windows) and Syslog.
-For example, if we set this parameter to csvlog, then the logs are stored in a comma-separated format.
-This parameter allows us to mention where the logs should be stored, and we can mention multiple parameters in comma-separated format.
-The default value of this parameter id stderr that is most often used.
+PostgreSQL, a log management system, allows us to store the logs in many ways, such as stderr, csvlog, event logging(only in windows), and Syslog.
+For instance, setting this parameter to csvlog stores the logs in a comma-separated format.
+This parameter allows us to mention where the logs should be stored, and we can mention multiple parameters in a comma-separated format.
+By default, users commonly set the parameter to stderr, which is a commonly used value.

 2. Parameter logging_collector(boolean)

-Logging in PostgreSQL is enabled if and only if this parameter is set to the true and logging collector is running.
-Logging collector works in the background to collect all the logs that are being sent to stderr that is standard error stream and redirect them to the file destination of log files.
-Some messages cannot be printed on the console; that’s why this method is preferred over Syslog.
-For example – while doing scriptings, the archieve_command() that is used does not display logs on the console when an error occurs while executing it.
+To enable logging in PostgreSQL, you need to set this parameter to true and ensure that the logging collector is running.
+The logging collector operates in the background, actively collecting all the logs sent to stderr (the standard error stream), and redirecting them to the file destination specified for log files.
+We prefer using this method over Syslog because certain messages cannot be printed on the console.
+For example – while doing scriptings, the archieve_command() used does not display logs on the console when an error occurs while executing it.